 Microsoft and Windows are U.S. registered trademarks of Microsoft Corporation.
+Intel, Core, and Celeron are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 AMD, Sempron, Turion, and combinations thereof, are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by Hewlett-Packard Company under license.
 SD Logo is a trademark of its proprietor.